mcasperson/UltimateDockerLauncher/README.md

 It works by scanning environment variables for known patterns indicating files that need to be (over)written or modified, and then executes a wrapped executable.

+## Project Goals

+The aim of this project is to allow Linux based containers to add or modify configuration files when a container is launched.
+All configuration is done via environment variables, which are supported by every container orchestration platform.

+## Project Non-goals

+* This project does not support Windows containers.
+* This project does not aim to create a standalone tool for use outside of containers.

 ## Quick Env Var Reference

 * `UDL_WRITEFILE[FILENAME]`: Writes a file e.g. `UDL_WRITEFILE[/etc/myapp/config.json]`